kvo5785/kvo5785.github.io/index.md

 * Lab 7

-    Lab 7: I chose lab number 7 as one of my favorites for two main reasons, the application and the procedure.
+    I chose lab number 7 as one of my favorites for two main reasons, the application and the procedure.
 Lab 7's application was something that I found very interesting because it was an issue that I was dealing with prior to the lab, as my current apartment complex has a major issue with parking.
 The procedure for the lab was also a new concept for me.
 This made it all the more rewarding when I the code finally compile.

 * Lab 12

-    Lab 12: Lab 12 was my favorite lab of all as it was a the culmination of all the work we had done in previous labs.
+    Lab 12 was my favorite lab of all as it was a the culmination of all the work we had done in previous labs.
 I felt like everything was finally clicking and I was beginning to understand computer science for the first time since we started.
 It was also the closest we got to outputting an image.